 - Charge the iPhone in an air-conditioned or ventilated space.

-- Ensure it’s not exposed to direct sun heat, say, in your car’s dash.
+- Ensure it’s not exposed to direct sun heat, for example, in your car’s dash.

-- Remove the case or any other accessory attached to iPhone.
+- Remove the case or any other accessory attached to the iPhone.

 - Do not use the iPhone while charging.

-The next thing you shall check is the lightning cable and the charger.
-Make sure you’re using original accessories or Apple-certified in case of third-party products.
+The next thing you should check is the lightning cable and the charger.
+Ensure you’re using original accessories or Apple-certified in case of third-party products.
 If you get an alert saying, “This accessory may not be supported,” your charger or cable could be defective or not certified by Apple.

 Try a different charger, cable, and socket to find the source of the problem.
 If you don’t have an extra charger, use your computer’s USB output to charge the device, but it will be slower than usual.
 This should probably fix your iPhone stuck at 80% while charging.

 Another reason your iPhone is not charging or says “not supported” for cable or charger could be a dirty port.
-Use a soft earbud or brush to clean the debris and dirt from the lightning port, and then plug in the cable to see if it’s charging normally.
+Use a soft earbud or brush to clean the debris and dirt from the lightning port (or USB-C on newer models), and then plug in the cable to see if it’s charging normally.

 This usually happens if you live in a dusty environment or your iPhone hasn’t been cleaned for long.

-Like any other lithium-ion battery, the iPhone batteries degrade over time due to constant charge and discharge cycles.
-As per Apple, the iPhone cell is designed to retain 80% of its total capacity after 500 complete charge cycles under normal conditions.
+Like any other lithium-ion battery, iPhone batteries degrade over time due to constant charge and discharge cycles.
+An iPhone cell is designed to retain 80% of its total capacity after 500 complete charge cycles under normal conditions.

 If your iPhone is too old, a defective battery could be why it is not charging beyond 80 percent or a certain limit.
 You may also see other signs like swelling or bulge on the phone’s back, faster or sudden battery drains, or abnormal shutdowns.

-To check the battery health on your iPhone:
+To check the battery health of your iPhone: